Josef37/KickoffPractice/README.md

 ## How it works
 The plugin works by recording at every game tick the position and velocity of your car (when you're in record mode) and storing them in a file.
-Then when you want to practice,the plugin will spawn a bot in freeplay (and teleport you, limit your boost, set up a countdown etc.) and will then, at every tick, set the position and velocity of the bot to those pre-recorded.
+Then when you want to practice,the plugin will spawn a bot in freeplay (and teleport you, limit your boost, set up a countdown etc.) and will then, at every tick, replay the pre-recorded inputs with the bot.
 That's the core of the plugin, the rest is just UI and little features.
 If you don't know how to code plugins and want to learn please visit https://wiki.bakkesplugins.com/plugin_tutorial/getting_started/ and join the [BakkesMod programming discord](https://discord.gg/s97RgrgkxE).